MScBiomedicalInformatics/MSIB32500/README.md

 ## 1. COURSE INFORMATION

 **Time:**    Saturday from 9:00AM – 12:00PM
-**Location:** Gleacher Center (room assignments are posted on the day; please check Graham screen in the lobby or outside Graham office on the lower level)
+**Location:** NBC tower (room assignments are posted on the day; please check Graham screen in the lobby or outside Graham office on the lower level)
 **Units:**     100 units

 * This course is an elective for all students in the Masters of Science in Biomedical Informatics.
 Open to other graduate students with permission from the MSc BMI program and course director.